 - Lightheadedness, breaking out in a cold sweat, and dizziness are warning signs and can be accompanied by shortness of breath, nausea and vomiting.
 Women also report pain in the neck, throat, jaw, abdomen or back.

 - Lower tolerance to exercise.
-Climbing the stairs might suddenly become difficult, and there is a feeling of breathlessness.
+Climbing the stairs might suddenly become difficult, and there is a feeling of breathlessness and extreme tiredness.

 - Shortness of breath or laboured breathing while at rest can be a sign of heart failure.